pinam45/dynamic_bitset/README.md

 ## Integration

-As it is a header-only library, the easiest way to integrate the *sul::dynamic_bitset* class in your project is to just copy *dynamic_bitset.hpp* in your project sources.
+As it is a header-only library, the easiest way to integrate the *sul::dynamic_bitset* class in your project is to just copy the [sul](include/sul) folder in your project sources.
 Optionally, if you also copy *libpopcnt.h* from [libpopcnt](https://github.com/kimwalisch/libpopcnt), it will be used by default if it is available.

 ## CMake integration